Model T Style Go Karts

-Model – T go karts range from home made styles out of wood to metal styles that endeavor to duplicate in scale the Model-T all the way down to the engine placement.
+Model – T go karts range from plastic, fiberglass, and steel bodied all the way down to the DIY versions made out wood and metal.
+The Model T gokart styles endeavor to duplicate a scale version of the Henry Ford Model-T all the way down to the engine placement.

 For more detailed information on the McDonough and Crue Cut Model T Go Kart go to the Tin Lizzie Go Kart page.